-Typically, Roman Catholics follow the tradition of many Christian countries by wearing their engagement and wedding band on the fourth finger of the left hand.
+Typically, Catholics follow the tradition of many Christian countries by wearing their engagement and wedding ring on the fourth finger of the left hand.
 However, Catholics tend to adapt to wherever they are in the world and follow the common culture, so they may choose to wear it elsewhere.

 In every country and every religion, different ring traditions are accepted.
 The ring can go on a different finger, or a different hand, and it will mean different things.

 It may very well have something to do with your identity and placement in the world.